openslide/openslide.github.io/formats/sakura/index.markdown

 `size`|integer|Length of `data` field|
 `data`|blob|Data item|

 This table stores a variety of blob types.
-IDs for image tiles appear to be mechanically generated from the tile coordinates, but OpenSlide does not construct them directly.
-Instead, it uses the `tile` table to obtain IDs for each tile.

 `id` | Description |
 -----|-------------|